Veracruz: Museums

 The state capital of Xalapa is also home to a number of important museums.
 The Museum of Anthropology contains the second most important collection of Mesoamerican artifacts in the country.
-It was built beginning in 1959 over six hectares.
+It was built beginning in 1959 on six hectares.
 The complex is divided into various halls and galleries by theme, focusing on the Olmec and Totonac cultures.
 The Patio Olmeca contains the colossal head found in 1945 and known as El Rey (The King).
 Other important artifacts include giant stelae and San Martin Pajapan Monument 1 (at right).

-The Museum of Science and Technology is in Xalapa.
-It contains more than 400 exhibitions in eight halls: Life, Ecology, Space, Transportation, Sciences, Energy, Water and Earth.
+The Museum of Science and Technology, located in Xalapa, contains more than 400 exhibitions in eight halls: Life, Ecology, Space, Transportation, Sciences, Energy, Water and Earth.
 The Pinoteca Diega Rivera was established by the state in the former Monastery of San Francisco in Xalapa.
-Its primary function is to preserve and display Rivera’s works owned by the state, but it also contains early works by José María Velasco, Jorge Cuesta and Teodoro A. Dehesa.
+Its primary function is to preserve and display Rivera's works owned by the state, but it also contains early works by José María Velasco, Jorge Cuesta and Teodoro A. Dehesa.
 Near the city is the Hacienda del Lencero, which was the home and headquarters of President Antonio López de Santa Anna in the 19th century.
 It has been preserved and turned into a museum.